ReactFace: Online Multiple Appropriate Facial Reaction Generation in Dyadic Interactions: Introduction

 \section{Introduction}

-Human facial reactions convey important non-verbal cues that help express intentions in human-human interactions.
-In dyadic speaker-listener interactions, a listener's facial reaction to a speaker's behaviour is influenced not only by the stimulus delivered by the speaker \cite{zhai2020sor,mehrabian1974approach,pandita2021psychological}, but also by contextual factors such as the conversation environment and the listener's personality.
-As a result, facial reactions to a specific speaker behaviour can vary across different listeners and even for the same listener in different contexts.
-Please refer to \cite{song2023multiple} for details on this topic.
+\IEEEPARstart{H}{uman} facial reactions play a crucial role in conveying significant non-verbal cues that aid in expressing intentions during human-human interactions \cite{mavridis2015review, van2005identifying}.
+In dyadic speaker-listener interactions, the facial reaction of a listener to a speaker's behaviour is depending on not solely the stimulus presented by the speaker, but also the contextual factors such as the conversational environment and the listener's individual disposition (\emph{e.g.,} personality \cite{song2022learning,shao2021personality}) \cite{zhai2020sor,mehrabian1974approach,pandita2021psychological}.
+As a result, facial behaviours expressed for responding to a specific speaker's behaviour might be varied across different listeners and even within the same listener across diverse contextual settings.
+In other words, \textit{multiple different facial reactions of listeners may be appropriate in response to a specific stimulus, and thus facial reaction generation can be treated as a 'one-to-many mapping' problem} \cite{song2023multiple}.
+To this end, it is much more challenging compared with the 'one-to-one' mapping or fitting human behaviour generation problems (with deterministic results), such as speech-driven 3D lip animation \cite{fan2022faceformer}, next sentence prediction \cite{devlin2018bert} and deterministic behaviour prediction \cite{zhou2022responsive, pavllo:quaternet:2018}.

+Only a limited number of previous studies have investigated the online facial reaction generation task.
+Online facial reaction generation is the task of producing a listener's facial reaction sequence iteratively during an ongoing conversation with a speaker, in real-time.
+This approach is fundamentally different from offline generation, where the entire sequence of the speaker's video is processed at once, and the corresponding listener's video is output as a complete sequence.
+The online method is designed to generate reactions promptly, either autoregressively or segment-by-segment, making it suitable for real-time applications where immediate response is essential.